Rez – 2001 Developer Interview

 —Was there any reason behind your choice to use wireframe (vector) graphics in Rez?

 Kobayashi: We used wireframe graphics simply because I like them. (laughs) I loved those old arcade games like Star Wars and Missile Command—I loved them so much I would steal change from my parents to go play them. (laughs) With today’s modern hardware, I was certain that we could do something even more fantastic with wireframe graphics.

 —The 1982 Disney film Tron also takes place in a digital wireframe world.
-I’m guessing you’re a fan of Tron?
+I’m guessing you’re a fan?

 Kobayashi: Indeed.
 When I saw Tron I wanted to be a CG designer.
 Although I make games now. (laughs)